chrisfoulon/lesseg_unet/README.md

 This project provides automated segmentation of acute ischemic stroke lesions from diffusion-weighted MRI (DWI) scans using deep learning models.
 It supports various models (UNet, UNETR, SWIN-UNETR) and includes distributed training, advanced data transformations, and segmentation output options.

+Please check the current latest version of the project on the [GitHub repository](https://github.com/chrisfoulon/lesseg_unet).

 ## Features
 - Supports UNet and transformer-based UNETR/SWIN-UNETR architectures.
 - Distributed training with PyTorch (DDP).